Onglyza (Saxagliptin)

 Alcohol

-Tell your doctor if you drink alcohol, as it may affect your blood sugar control.
+Discuss alcohol use with your doctor as it may affect your blood sugar levels.

 Driving and Operating Machinery